Judgment (video game): Plot

 In 2015, attorney Takayuki Yagami investigates the Advanced Drug Development Center (ADDC) for the death of patient Koichi Waku, successfully clearing accused worker Shinpei Okubo of the murder charge.
 However, Okubo is arrested shortly thereafter for allegedly murdering his girlfriend, Emi Terasawa.
 Guilt-ridden, Yagami resigns from his law firm.

 Three years later, Yagami has become a private detective in Tokyo's Kamurocho district and accepts investigation requests with his partner, ex-Tojo clan member Masaharu Kaito.
 A serial killer has recently been murdering yakuza members in Kamurocho and removing their eyes.
 Yagami accepts a murder case concerning Matsugane Family captain Kyohei Hamura, who is suspected of killing a Kyorei clan member using the same methods.
 Yagami investigates and proves Hamura's innocence, though he suspects that Hamura is working with the killer, whom Yagami dubs the Mole.
 Yagami investigates a brothel where one of the victims was last seen and encounters Hamura, who orders him to stop investigating the Mole.

 Yagami returns to his office to find that the Mole has killed Masamichi Shintani, his former colleague, and teacher.
-Yagami finds a recent call on Shintani's phone for Dr. Yoji Shono of the ADDC.
+Yagami finds a recent call on Shintani's phone for a researcher of the ADDC, Yoji Shono.
 He questions ADDC director Ryusuke Kido about Shintani's phone call, to no avail.
 After further investigation, with help from masked thief Fumiya Sugiura, Yagami meets construction mogul Shigeru Kajihira at a Kyorei Clan hideout.
 Kajihira reveals a failed plan to seize land around the ADDC for redevelopment, which was foiled when researchers claimed to have discovered AD-9, a potential cure for Alzheimer's disease.
 Kajihira asks Yagami to investigate the death of former ADDC vice-director Toru Hashiki.